int128/idea-fsnotifier-wsl/README.md

 cp -av fsnotifier64 ~/bin/idea-IC-*/bin/
 ```

+Run IDEA.
+Check if the following warning is not shown.

-Run IDEA and `External file changes sync may be slow: File watcher gave up to operate` will not be shown.
+> External file changes sync may be slow: File watcher gave up to operate

 ## How it works